 The coronary artery bypass graft procedure gives the blood a new pathway to the heart.

-These procedures are relatively common, with around 20,000 CABG coronary artery bypass graft operations carried out in England each year.
+These procedures are relatively common, with around 20,000 coronary artery bypass graft operations carried out in England each year.

 What happens during coronary artery bypass graft surgery?